dcpedit/redherring/case/README.md

 | Feet 2 | Layer #2
 | Feet 1 | Layer #1 (smallest foot layer)

-What you cut for layer #11 will depend on which case you're building.
+You do not need to cut all the #11 layers.
+What you need will depend on which case you're building.
 Follow this guide below.

 ### Case: clear top
 - 11 Top Clear